nanogiants/nanogiants-docs/docs/backend/basic-guidelines.md

 1. **API Specification**

-   - **Principle:** Define the API using a standard specification like OpenAPI/Swagger.
+   - **Principle:** Define the API using the standard specification of OpenAPI/Swagger.
    - **Explanation:** This helps in generating interactive API documentation and client libraries.

 2. **Usage Examples**